Palm Springs, CA

 Like many aristocratic Virginians, the nation's first president took great pride in his plantation house Mount Vernon along the Potomac River, building it in stages between 1758 and 1778.
 Washington himself welcomed the public to view his home and gardens, so the tradition continues today, with the interiors restored to their former appearance and regular reenactments occurring onsite.
 Buy visitors' tickets online for $18.

 Perhaps even more famous than Mount Vernon is Thomas Jefferson's Monticello plantation, originally 5,000 acres and designed by Jefferson himself over decades.
 Onsite is Jefferson's burial place, plus numerous specialized outbuildings for housing slaves, breeding new crops, making nails, and more.
-Visitors can explore the grounds and tour parts of the in-house museum and educational institution for $26.
+Visitors can explore the grounds and tour parts of the in-house museum and educational institution for $29 (or discounted to $26 when bought online)

 After his childhood in New Orleans, jazz legend Louis Armstrong lived for nearly 30 years in a working-class neighborhood of Queens.
 The brick house he and his wife renovated to suit their tastes now operates as a museum with archives of Armstrong's writings, books, and memorabilia made available alongside tours of Satchmo's bedroom and personal den.